shadoath/dot_files/README.md

 cd ~/.vim/bundle/YouCompleteMe
 ./install.py
 ```
-You will also need `cmake` installed
+You will also need `cmake` installed.

-symlink the dotfiles you would like to use
+symlink the dotfiles you would like to use:
 ```
 ln -sv dot_files/[
   '.bash_profile'